ReentrantCoder/present/sdp/adapter.md

 ####Code Example

 ####Next Steps
-The facade pattern is similar to adapter so [let's continue with the adapter pattern](https://github.com/trekbaum/present/blob/master/sdp/facade.md)
+The facade pattern is similar to adapter so [let's continue with the facade pattern](https://github.com/trekbaum/present/blob/master/sdp/facade.md)

 Or return to the [table of contents.](https://github.com/trekbaum/present/blob/master/sdp/README.md)